Mpls. Family Terrorized By Car Thieves Who've Shot Up Their Home Twice: 'Sleep Is Not A Thing Anymore'

 She also believes community can control its own destiny by owning up to what it can control.

 “Speak up.
 We know these kids, we know these babies in our community, we know our brothers and sisters and cousins and friends who are out here doing this stuff,” she said.
 “We know who these people are.
 Why are we acting like we don’t know?
 Why are we turning a blind eye?
-That shouldn’t be happening.”MORE NEWS: Teenage Girl Hurt After Being Hit By Car Trying To Stop On Slick Minneapolis Intersection
+That shouldn’t be happening.”MORE NEWS: In Just 8 Minutes, Teen Suffers 1st-Degree Frostbite Outside NHL Winter Classic

 The family continues to wait for police to respond to their concerns.
 The Minneapolis Police Department tells WCCO the case has yet to be assigned to a detective.